-We confirm, on behalf on behalf of the Board, that after due enquiry, and to the best of its knowledge, the Board believes it is able to identify any material irregular or improper use of funds by the College, or material non-compliance with the terms and conditions of funding under the College's grant funding agreements and contracts with the ESFA, or any other public funder.
+I confirm on behalf of the corporation that after due enquiry and to the best of my knowledge I am able to identify any material, irregular or improper use of the funds by the corporation or material non-compliance with the framework of authorities and the terms and conditions of funding under the corporation's grant funding agreements and contracts with ESFA or any other public funder.
+This includes the elements outlined in the "Dear accounting officer" letter of 29 November 2022 and ESFA bite-size guides.

-We further confirm that no instances of material irregularity, impropriety or funding non-compliance discovered to date.
-If any instances are identified after the date of this statement, these will be notified to the ESFA.
+I confirm that no instances of material irregularity, impropriety, funding non-compliance or noncompliance with the framework of authorities have been discovered to date.
+If any instances are identified after the date of this statement these will be notified to ESFA.